vegardoj/dynamic-scrollspy/README.md

-# Dynamic-Scrollspy v 0.0.6
+# Dynamic-Scrollspy v 0.0.7
-by Michael A Smith @psalmody
+by Vegard O. Johannssen (Thanks @psalmody)

 jQuery plugin to dynamically generate a `.nav` outline and setup Bootstrap scrollspy.